Los Angeles flood of 1938: Aftermath

 Dams such as those at San Gabriel and Big Tujunga greatly reduced downstream damage in the 1938 flood.
 Many even larger dams were built after the flood to provide a greater degree of protection to downstream communities.
 Hansen Dam had already begun construction but stood incomplete during the 1938 flood and was unable to prevent the devastating flooding along Tujunga Wash.
 The dam was completed two years later, in 1940.
 The Sepulveda Dam was built in 1941 to prevent the Los Angeles River from flooding the lower San Fernando Valley, Burbank and Glendale.

 Along the San Gabriel River, the Santa Fe Dam and Whittier Narrows Dam had both been proposed prior to 1938, but had little political support until the devastation of the 1938 flood, after which federal funds were made available for both dams.
 Santa Fe was completed in 1949, and Whittier Narrows in 1956.
 Construction was also expedited at Prado Dam, which had been planned in 1936 but work had not yet started at the time of the 1938 flood.
 Had Prado Dam been operational in 1938 it would likely have prevented the severe flooding in Orange County.

 Although some river channel work was already in place at the time, the 1938 flood was the main impetus for channelizing the Los Angeles River in concrete, speeding the flow of floodwaters to the sea.
-The channelization project was authorized by the Flood Control Act of 1941 was undertaken by the U.S. Army Corps of Engineers starting just a few years after the 1938 flood, with emergency funding from the federal government.
+The channelization project, authorized by the Flood Control Act of 1941, was undertaken by the U.S. Army Corps of Engineers starting just a few years after the 1938 flood, with emergency funding from the federal government.
 About 278 mi of streams in the Los Angeles River system were encased in concrete, a huge undertaking that took twenty years to complete.
 The system successfully protected Los Angeles from massive flooding in 1969.
 The San Gabriel and Santa Ana Rivers were also ultimately channelized to protect against future floods, although it took much longer for those projects to be completed.

 In response to the large debris flows generated by the 1938 flood, the U.S. Forest Service was tasked with fire suppression in the Angeles Forest to reduce the risk of erosion in burned areas.